Timber Frame Extension Cost

 These cost-affecting factors include the finish of your extension, the size and complexity of the extension and the quality of the materials used to construct your extension.

-Many advantages make timber-framed extensions so popular amongst homeowners, the first being the overall construction time.
+Many advantages make timber-framed extensions so popular amongst homeowners.
+The first being the overall construction time.
 Compared to using bricks, which is commonly the default method of building home extensions, timber frame extensions are often much quicker to construct - they're usually cheaper than the cost of a brick extension, too.

 Timber frame extensions are also less likely to be affected by the weather, which means that you will be able to get your build to a weather-tight phase much quicker than alternative methods of construction.